dns3l/dns3l-core/README.md

 Flags:
   -c, --config string   YAML-formatted configuration for dns3ld. (default "config.yaml") -h, --help            help for dns3ld
+  -r, --renew           Whether automatic cert renewal jobs should run.
+Useful if multiple instances run on the
+                                        same DB and you want to disable renewal for the replicas, which is not yet thread-safe. (default true)
   -s, --socket string   L4 socket on which the service should listen. (default ":80")

 Use "dns3ld [command] --help" for more information about a command.